Snapkite/snapkite-engine/README.md

 1. Send them to a socket connection and allow all your clients to receive them in real-time.
 2. Store them in MongoDB and retrieve later with [Snapkite API Server](https://github.com/fedosejev/snapkite-api-server.git) or your own application.

-Please note that Snapkite Engine depends on filters that are maintained in a [separate repository](https://github.com/fedosejev/snapkite-filters.git).
+__Please note__: Snapkite Engine depends on filters that are maintained in a [separate repository](https://github.com/fedosejev/snapkite-filters.git).

 ## Warning